Click on

 |

-Merlin Exhaust Stubs 11 (pg1 Pwr)
+Merlin Exhaust Stubs 11

-Here are four Merlin
+(No 35 (confirm item...) pg 1 PWR) Here are four Merlin

-fishtail stubs in nice original condition they have been
+fishtail stubs in nice original condition.
+They have been

 used as they have carbon deposits inside but no corrosion.